RazvanML/reco-link/_posts/2016-12-05-Vaadin-Temperature-Conversion.md

 The application performs temperature conversion between multiple scales.
 A list of formulas as well as a converter can be found <a href="http://www.csgnetwork.com/temp2conv.html">here</a>.

 The architecture of the application consists of a temperature bean, which is written by multiple fields.
 The fields write to the bean through the converter.
-The bean retains the Kelvin version, while the control show their specific scales.
+The bean retains the Kelvin version, while the controls show their specific scales.

 <figure>
     <img src="{{'/static/vaadin/screenshot.png' | prepend: site.baseurl }}"